simp/simp-doc/docs/changelogs/latest.rst

     * The NFS client sends the NFS server Network Status Manager (NSM) notifications via UDP, exclusively.
-    * At multi-NFS-server sites, a unique rpcbind port per server is required in order for a NFS client to be able tunnel its server-specific RPC requests to the appropriate server.
+    * At multi-NFS-server sites, a unique rpcbind port per server is required in order for a NFS client to be able to tunnel its server-specific RPC requests to the appropriate server.

   * ``nfs`` class